Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Electromagnetic field and potentials

 \section{Electromagnetic field and potentials}

 We begin by reviewing some general properties of the electromagnetic (e.m.) field in preparation for its quantization.
-To this end, it is useful to recall the notions of longitudinal and transverse components of a vector field.
-Given a vector field $\textbf{V}(\textbf{r})$, we define the longitudinal and transverse components of the field, $\textbf{V}^{(L)}(\textbf{r})$ and $\textbf{V}^{(T)}(\textbf{r})$ respectively, such that
+To this end, it is useful to recall the notions of longitudinal and transverse components of a textbftor field.
+Given a textbftor field $\textbf{V}(\textbf{r})$, we define the longitudinal and transverse components of the field, $\textbf{V}^{(L)}(\textbf{r})$ and $\textbf{V}^{(T)}(\textbf{r})$ respectively, such that

 That is, the longitudinal component is irrotational (curl-free), while the transverse component is divergence-free.
 This decomposition is unique under suitable boundary conditions and plays a central role in the analysis of electromagnetic fields.
 Now, we show how to derive the components $\textbf{V}^{(L)}(\textbf{r})$, $\textbf{V}^{(T)}(\textbf{r})$.
 Let $f(\textbf{r})$ and $\textbf{u}(\textbf{r})$ be the divergence and the rotor of the field $\textbf{V}(\textbf{r})$, respectively; from the definitions of the longitudinal and transverse components of the field it follows